-Advanced Lifestyle Bifocal Implants are a type of premium implant lens that help restore near vision and are used with Cataract Surgery or Refractive Lens Exchange (RLE).
-These advanced lenses help correct the condition known as Presbyopia, an aging condition where we lose the ability to see up close.
+Advanced Lifestyle Bifocal Implants are a type of premium implant lens that help restore distance, intermediate and near vision and are used with Cataract Surgery or Refractive Lens Exchange (RLE).
+These advanced lenses add to the out-of-pocket expense for your surgery, they are NOT covered by insurances or Medicare.

 ADVANCED LIFESTYLE BIFOCAL IMPLANT LENSES

 Presbyopia- This condition causes people to lose their near vision around the age of 40.
 The eyes have less accommodation ability.
 This means the eye loses the ability to change the shape of the lens inside the eye that it uses to focus on things up close.
 If you have been told that you have presbyopia that means you can’t see things up close and your doctor may have recommended reading glasses or bifocals.